mozjay0619/pyflow-viz/README.rst

 .. image:: https://github.com/mozjay0619/pyflow-viz/blob/master/media/queryA.png
    :width: 20pt

-But since at a conceptual level, queries are similarly progenitors of new data, perhaps we want to put them side by side on top.
+But since at a conceptual level, queries are similarly progenitors of new data, perhaps we want to put them side by side on top, and position is controlled by ``rank`` parameter.
 Also, since these are probably coming from some data storage, we might want to style their nodes accordingly, with different color.

 .. code:: python